The topology of the space of J-holomorphic maps to CP^2: Introduction

 The organization of the paper is as follows: In Section \ref{secTCH}, we discuss scanning theorems for topological chiral homology.
 In Section \ref{KY}, we define $R_2$ and compare its topological chiral homology to bounded symmetric products.
 In Section \ref{secorb}, we review some aspects of the theory of orbifolds which will be needed when analyzing various moduli spaces.
 In Section \ref{secauto}, we review the basic theory of $J$-holomorphic curves and automatic transversality.
 In Section \ref{secdeg}, we review Gromov's proof that the space of degree one rational $J$-holomorphic maps is independent of $J$ and extend these arguments to the case of degree two maps.
 In Section \ref{secgluing}, we construct the gluing map $g$.
 Finally, in Section \ref{sechomotopy}, we compare $g$ to scanning maps and prove the main theorem.

 \paragraph{Acknowledgments} This paper is based on work done by the author as part of his doctoral dissertation at Stanford University, conducted under the supervision of Ralph Cohen.
-The author would like to thank him as well as Ricardo Andrade, Eleny Ionel, and Alexander Kupers for many helpful discussions.
-Additionally, I am grateful for the useful and important comments from the referee which in particular lead to the discovery of a major error in an earlier version of this paper.
+The author would like to thank him as well as Ricardo Andrade, Eleny Ionel, Alexander Kupers and John Pardon for many helpful discussions.
+Additionally, I am grateful for the useful and important comments from the referee which, in particular, led to the discovery of a major error in an earlier version of this paper.